 Squawky came to us missing 6 of his 8 toenails.
 We don't know what happened to cause this, but it is common to see birds missing one nail following an accident.
 This usually occurs when the nail is caught in a toy, a rope, or a gap in the cage bars.
 A single missing nail usually does not cause any impairment.
 Squawky does have a little bit more trouble climbing and perching because he doesn't have those nails to help dig in and wrap around the bars or perches.

 Harley was reportedly hatched in 1986, and we have no way of knowing if that is accurate or how many homes he may have lived in.
-He is very protective of his beautiful young wife, and stayed on the lower perch lunging at the camera as this picture was taken.
+He is very protective of his territory, and stayed on the lower perch lunging at the camera as this picture was taken.